IHRA definition of antisemitism: United States

 According to Ken Marcus, the United States Commission on Civil Rights, after investigating campus antisemitism, adopted the definition to help universities identify the lines between hateful and non-hateful incidents.
-According to the AJC, the EUMC definition was adopted in 2007 as "an initial guide" by the Office to Monitor and Combat Anti-Semitism within the U.S. Department of State, stating that it "should not be construed ... as United States policy".
+According to the AJC, the EUMC definition was adopted in 2007 as "an initial guide" by the Office to Monitor and Combat Antisemitism within the U.S. Department of State, stating that it "should not be construed ... as United States policy".

 In 2008, the State Department again endorsed the Working Definition in their Contemporary Global Antisemitism report to Congress, noting: "a widely accepted definition of antisemitism can be useful in setting the parameters of the issue.
 Such a definition also helps to identify the statistics that are needed and focuses attention on the issues that policy initiatives should address ...
 The EUMC's working definition provides a useful framework for identifying and understanding the problem and is adopted for the purposes of this report."

 In June 2010, the State Department adopted a definition based on the EUMC definition.
 According to Marcus, the State Department definition was more important in determining U.S. government foreign policy while it was in effect than the EUMC definition since it represented an official policy position.

 In 2011, the AJC's Ken Stern and Cary Nelson, President of the American Association of University Professors, published a letter stating: "It is a perversion of the definition to use it, as some are doing, in an attempt to censor what a professor, student, or speaker can say."
 This generated significant controversy within the American Jewish community.